Conservation genetics: Development and history

+Genomic time series, ROH scans, and load estimation have clarified how bottlenecks and inbreeding shape fitness and extinction risk, including in northern elephant seals and killer whales, and across taxa more broadly.
+At the same time, genomics continues to inform practical conservation through genetic monitoring, translocations, cloning for genetic rescue, and policy-relevant forensics.

+Building equitable global capacity remains a central challenge because expertise and infrastructure are unevenly distributed geographically.
+International training initiatives, such as the long-running "Recent Advances in Conservation Genetics" (ConGen Global) course founded by Stephen J. O'Brien and supported by the American Genetic Association, have helped disseminate methods, standardize analyses, and connect researchers to HPC resources and reproducible workflows, accelerating uptake of genomic tools in regions near biodiversity hotspots.
+Examples include open, version-controlled tutorials, ACCESS-enabled cloud/HPC environments, and teaching practices that emphasize reproducibility and collaboration.
+Complementary programs (e.g., Physalia, ConGen Population Genomic Data Analysis, USFWS Applied Conservation Genetics) further widen access to modern population-genomic analyses.

+Conservation genomics now underpins management decisions from genetic rescue to reintroductions, while informing ethical debates around de-extinction, assisted reproduction, and the integration of novel technologies.
+Research on diverse taxa (e.g., parrots, solenodons, echinoderms) shows how community-driven genome projects and marker development inform both in-situ and ex-situ strategies, while training the next generation of scientists.

+As the field continues to evolve, syntheses highlight the centrality of genome-wide variation for long-term persistence, the need to integrate genetic EBVs (essential biodiversity variables) into conservation policy, and the value of cross-disciplinary training to translate methods into practice.
+Reviews and perspectives also stress translating genomic findings into actionable conservation, including in regions where capacity is still developing.

 Implications

 New technology in conservation genetics has many implications for the future of conservation biology.
 At the molecular level, new technologies are advancing.
 Some of these techniques include the analysis of minisatellites and MHC.
 These molecular techniques have wider effects from clarifying taxonomic relationships, as in the previous example, to determining the best individuals to reintroduce to a population for recovery by determining kinship.
 These effects then have consequences that reach even further.
 Conservation of species has implications for humans in the economic, social, and political realms.
 In the biological realm increased genotypic diversity has been shown to help ecosystem recovery, as seen in a community of grasses which was able to resist disturbance to grazing geese through greater genotypic diversity.
 Because species diversity increases ecosystem function, increasing biodiversity through new conservation genetic techniques has wider reaching effects than before.

 A short list of studies a conservation geneticist may research include: